cairo-book/cairo-book/src/ch16-06-01-deploying-and-interacting-with-a-voting-contract.md

 {{#label voting_contract}}
 <span class="caption">Listing {{#ref voting_contract}}: A voting smart contract.</span>

-## Deploying, calling and invoking the Voting Contract
+## Deploying, Calling and Invoking the Voting Contract

 Part of the Starknet experience is deploying and interacting with smart contracts.